shivangim-API/Story/README.md

+# Introduction

-# What is "Product"?
+## What is "Product Name"?

-Give a brief Description of the product.

-## Architecture Design
+This section gives an intoduction about the document and the product.

 Give the architectural design.

+## Working with "Product Name"

+Include advantages of using this product.
+1.

 ## Setting up ""Sample?